 Many insurance companies for those in the USA, the DVLA and other organisations state people should use CPAP for a minimum of 4 hours.
-Please bear in mind that every time a person sleeps with no therapy, they will still experience apnoeas and hypopnoeas so they will be at risk of the consequences of sleep disordered breathing when not on therapy, whether it be day or night!
+This is not ideal, as please bear in mind that every time a person sleeps with no therapy, they will still experience apnoeas hypopnoeas and oxygen desaturations so they will be at risk of the consequences of sleep disordered breathing when not on therapy, whether it be day or night!
 Therefore, the ultimate aim is to wear the mask for ALL sleeps!

-Sometimes, people need help and tips for discomfort issues, and this can be both in the way of affordable comfort accessories or simply tips from other mask users, so consider joining the online support groups which you can find on our website and in the shop.
-If you aren't online give us a call on 0300 102 9711.
-Bear in mind that any problems you may be experiencing will not be unique to you and can usually be sorted out with the correct support and advice.
+Sometimes, people need help and tips for discomfort issues, and this can be both in the way of affordable comfort accessories or simply tips from other mask users, so consider joining the online support groups which you can find on our website and in the shop, and you of course are able to come and see us face-to-face if you can travel to our charity in Hull (HU8 0SD).
+If you aren't online give us a call on 0300 102 9711 or 07862 000930.
+Bear in mind that any problems you may be experiencing will not be unique to you and can usually be sorted out with the correct support and advice and occasionally a comfort product.